Sub-Nyquist computational ghost imaging with orthonormalized colored noise pattern

-The relationships are shown in Fig.~\ref{fig:correlation}.
-From the pink line, we can see that the ratio is gradually dwindling. the cross-correlation starts from 1 when $\beta$ is small and eventually decreases to 0 when $beta=1$, which is the same as the white noise pattern.
-In a word, from the arbitrary unit pattern's spatial frequency distribution, we can precisely predict the change of results during the image retrieving process with the OCGI method.
+From the pink line in Fig.~\ref{fig:correlation}, we can see that the ratio is gradually dwindling. the cross-correlation starts from nearly 1 when $\beta$ is small.
+It then gradually decreases to 0 when $\beta=1$, which is the same as the white noise pattern.
+In a matter of fact, from the spatial frequency distribution of an arbitrary pattern, we can precisely predict the change of result during the image retrieving process with the OCGI method.
 It is also expected that the OCGI and OWGI measurements will converge to the same results when $\beta$ approaches 1, as shown in the following.

-To test the feasibility of the OCGI method, we run a simulation firstly in ideal conditions without environmental and system noise.
+To test the feasibility of the OCGI method, we run a simulation firstly in the ideal condition without any noise.
 To better judge the performance of various methods, \textit{i.e.}, the OCGI, OWGI, WGI, and PGI, we utilize four evaluating indicators of image quality, \textit{i.e.}, CNR, MSE, PSNR, and CC \cite{zerom2012thermal,xu2015optimization,li2017image,luo2018orthonormalization}:

 Here, $X$ is the reference matrix calculated by